 …and finally in eighths.

 Now comes the fun part: Grab a hefty meat pounder or small cast iron skillet, and smash each steak skewer until it’s about ½ inch thick.
+I’m sure cavemen would’ve used sticks and stones, but I prefer to keep my kitchen rock-free.

-Season the beef with salt and pepper…
+Season the steak with salt and pepper…

 …and brush both sides with melted ghee.

-Let the meat skewers rest for 5 to 10 minutes…
+Let the beef skewers rest for 5 to 10 minutes before brushing on the cherry barbecue sauce.

-A garnish of fresh green scallions is optional, but it can instantly transform this rugged plate of skewers into a more refined dish.
+A garnish of fresh green scallions is optional, but it can instantly transform this rugged plate of beef skewers into a more refined dish.

 Serve immediately and watch your kiddos tear into them with sharp little incisors!